 Interns will have approximately 14-18 clinical contact hours per week.

-The pediatric psychology track emphasizes working with hospitalized patients, their families, and treatment teams.
+The pediatric psychology track emphasizes working with medically hospitalized patients, their families, and treatment teams.
 Interns in the pediatric psychology track have a year-long experience with the consultation/liaison service.
 The service works with teams across the hospital.
 Patients that are frequently seen on this service include those with acute or chronic pain or illness, severe problems in adjustment to a medical condition, and/or significant non-adherence.
-Other consults involve pre- and post-solid organ transplant or problems after motor vehicle accident or other traumatic brain injury, and/or end-of-life concerns.
+Other consults involve pre- and post-solid organ transplant, problems after serious accident or traumatic brain injury, and/or end-of-life concerns.
 Interventions with these patients often involve training in skills for coping with complex medical conditions, pain management strategies, and the brief assessment and treatment of anxiety and/or depression.
 Interns attend care conferences in which psychosocial impressions are presented and treatment recommendations are made.
 Therefore, there is an emphasis in training within multidisciplinary teams.
 Interns in this track are also required to conduct outpatient therapy (with individuals, families, and groups; see below) and psychological evaluations (usually regarding possible ADHD and/or LDs).

-Outpatient therapy opportunities include working with the clinics such as cystic fibrosis, Chronic pain management, transplant, dermatology, skeletal dysplasia, palliative care and providing outpatient follow-up to patients discharged from the hospital.
+Outpatient therapy opportunities include working with the clinics such as cystic fibrosis, chronic pain management, transplant, Type II diabetes, dermatology, palliative care, and providing outpatient follow-up to patients discharged from the hospital.
 Patients from the dialysis or LGBTQI clinics can be followed long-term.
 Other patients are seen for a variety of behavioral health issues, such as conduct problems, anxiety, or depression.
 Interns lead psychoeducational group programs for parents and/or teens.
 These programs are usually provided for parents of children with ADHD and teens with chronic pain and their parents.
-We hope to add a program to help prevent depression in patients.
-Interns can also participate in the DBT skills group.
+Other training experiences:

 - Monthly one-hour case seminar discussion/presentation *